Oil prices extend declines on stronger dollar, rising U.S. output | 4-Traders

 They agreed in November to extend the output cuts, of 1.8 million bpd, until the end of this year.

-Recently, the rally in oil prices had been fueled by the U.S. dollar's six straight weekly slides.
-The greenback is down 3 percent so far this month.
+Recently, the rally in oil prices had been fuelled by the U.S. dollar's six straight weekly slides.
+The greenback is down 3 percent so far this month. [.DXY]

 Oil is priced in dollars, so a falling greenback can boost demand for crude from buyers using other currencies.